-3. CONTRACT TERMS & CONDITIONS
+2. CONTRACT TERMS & CONDITIONS

-3.1 CONTRACT ELIGIBILITY
+2.1 CONTRACT ELIGIBILITY

-Any University of Connecticut student may apply for on-campus housing.
-Students considered to be Storrs campus students are eligible to live in Storrs on campus housing.
-Students attending the Hartford and Avery Point regional campuses are eligible to live in Storrs on campus housing with the majority of credits still being taken at the respective regional campus.
+University of Connecticut students considered to be Storrs campus students are eligible to live in Storrs on campus housing.
 Only students considered to be Stamford campus students are eligible to live in Stamford on-campus housing.
-Exceptions to eligibility include students removed from on-campus housing through the community standards process and students dismissed from the University for scholastic reasons are not eligible for residence on the University campus for one semester.
+Exceptions to eligibility include students removed from on-campus housing through the community standards process and students dismissed from the University for academic reasons are not eligible for residence on the University campus for one semester.
 Students dismissed from the University for academic reasons who are readmitted after one semester may apply for and be eligible for on-campus housing.
 If returning as a non-degree student after one semester, students are not eligible to live on-campus and are only eligible to apply after having lived off-campus for two semesters.
 Being eligible to live on campus does not equate to a housing guarantee.